 Analyzing a Global Cross Section of the Tropopause

 The tropopause is the coldest layer of the lower atmosphere (Fig 19), and it generates stratospheric ozone by the Chapman Cycle globally.
 All weather occurs below the tropopause and is affected by Coriolis forces, circulation cells, and Rossby waves.
 The stratosphere above the tropopause is dry, stratified, and relatively still except for rising ozone warmed by solar ultraviolet radiation and exothermic conversion of oxygen into ozone.
-Twentieth century Brewer-Dobson theory ascribes the majority of ozone conversion to the equatorial tropopause at maximum solar ultraviolet radiation (Fig 1).
+The disputed twentieth century Brewer-Dobson theory ascribes the majority of ozone conversion to the equatorial tropopause at maximum solar ultraviolet radiation (Fig 1).
 Slow migration within the stratosphere was modeled by Brewer and Dobson to take the ozone to high latitude accumulations.
 Tropopause oxygen-ozone conversion (Fig 20) occurs at the top of the equatorial Hadley Cell at around 16 km. altitude, 100 hPa pressure, and -72 degrees C. temperature (Fig 21).
 Conversion at the top of the Polar Cell occurs at around 9 km. altitude, 300 hPa pressure, and -54 degrees temperature (Fig 21).